hmbashar/edu-results-publishing/README.md

 4. **Add Taxonomies**: Add Session, Examinations, Boards, Departments
    - Note: These are optional for students but required for results
 5. **Add Students**: Add student information
+   - **Bulk Import**: Use the "Import Students (CSV)" button for mass import
+   - **Export**: Use "Export Students (CSV)" to download all student records
+   - **Sample Template**: Click "Download Sample CSV" for the correct format
 6. **Add Results**: Publish student results
 7. **Display Search Form**: Use the shortcode `[cbedu_search_form]` to display the search form on any page

 **Note**: A full-width template isn't required but will provide a better view.

+### Importing Students

+To bulk import students:

+1. Navigate to **EDU Results → Students** in your WordPress admin
+2. Click **"Import Students (CSV)"** button at the top
+3. Download the sample CSV for reference (optional)
+4. Prepare your CSV file with the following columns:
+   - Student Name (required)
+   - ID Number
+   - Registration Number (required)
+   - Father Name, Mother Name
+   - Date of Birth (YYYY-MM-DD format)
+   - Gender, Phone, Email
+   - Blood Group, Address
+   - Guardian Phone
+   - Parent qualifications and occupations
+   - Birth Registration Number, NID Number
+5. Upload your CSV file
+6. Check "Update existing students" if you want to update records with matching registration numbers
+7. Click "Upload and Import"
+8. Review the import summary

+For detailed documentation, see [IMPORT-EXPORT-DOCS.md](IMPORT-EXPORT-DOCS.md)

 ## Shortcode